ArvinVeiyon/WFB-ng-for-all/Setup-HOWTO.md

 9. Run `wfb-cli` on GS to monitor link state
 10. For IPoverWB (IPv4 over Wifibroadcast tunnel) you need only tun/tap kernel driver (tun.ko).
     Tunnel will be configured and work out of box.
 Drone side will have ``10.5.0.2/24`` address and GS - ``10.5.0.1/24``.
-    Please note that tunnel use **less efficient coding rate** (to minimize latency) than video and mavlink streams and use it only for low-bandwidth traffice (like ssh), not as general link for video and telemetry streams.
+    Please note that tunnel use **less efficient coding rate** (to minimize latency) than video and mavlink streams and use it only for low-bandwidth traffic (like ssh), not as general link for video and telemetry streams.